rhysseddon/Vision-Furniture-MS4-Project/README.md

 - Friends and family for their honest opinions and checking responsiveness on their devices.
 - Code Institute Slack Channel for valuable guidance and opinions.
+- Code Institute tutors for assistance in my times of need.
 - Mentor Rohit Sharma for his excellent guidance and advice.